- Short-lived climate pollutants

 Switzerland has introduced already in 2004 strong restrictions for the use of HFCs as well as other synthetic greenhouse gases in all sectors (refrigeration, air conditioning, foams, solvents, spray cans, fire extinction) based on the assessment of availability of climate friendly alternatives and with the purpose of stabilising their emissions.
-In November 2012, these restrictions have been strengthened particularly in the refrigeration – air conditioning sector as climate friendly alternatives commercial availability has rapidly increased these last years.
+In November 2012, these restrictions have been strengthened particularly in the refrigeration – air conditioning sector, as the commercial availability of climate friendly alternatives has rapidly increased these last years.
 Since 2019, the import and export of HFCs has been subject to an authorisation requirement, as per the Montreal Protocol.
 The Swiss Federal Office for the Environment performs a methane inventory annually.
 Switzerland has a 2050 climate target of zero net emissions.

 The aim of the Heavy-Duty Diesel Initiative of the Climate and Clean Air Coalition is to virtually eliminate black carbon and fine particulate emissions from the on-road vehicle fleet by 2030.
 The...